osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 Before you can connect, you will need to know which login node your account is assigned to.
 You can find this information on your profile from the OSG Connect website.

-1. Go to www.osgconnect.net and sign in with your CILogin.
+1. Go to www.osgconnect.net and sign in with your institution credentials that you used to request an account.

 2. Click "Profile" in the top right corner.